Araripe manakin

-The Araripe manakin (Antilophia bokermanni) is a species of critically endangered bird from the family of manakins (Pipridae).
+The Araripe manakin (Chiroxiphia bokermanni) is a species of bird from the family of manakins (Pipridae).
 It was discovered in 1996 and scientifically described in 1998.
 The species epithet commemorates Brazilian zoologist and wildlife filmmaker Werner Bokermann, who died in 1995.
 Because of its helmet-like crown it has received the Portuguese name soldadinho-do-araripe which means "little soldier of Araripe".
-This name also associates it with the related, but more widespread, helmeted manakin (Antilophia galeata), which is known simply as the soldadinho.
+This name also associates it with the related, but more widespread, helmeted manakin (Chiroxiphia galeata), which is known simply as the soldadinho.

 Description

 As typical of most manakins, males and females have a strong sexual dimorphism in the colours of the plumage.
 As in the helmeted manakin, it is a relatively large and long-tailed manakin, with a total length of c.
 14.5 cm.
 The strikingly patterned males have predominantly white plumage.
 With the exception of the white little wings coverts, the wings are black as the tail.
 From the frontal tuft, over the crown, down to the middle back runs a carmine red patch.
 The iris is red.
 The females are mainly olive green and have pale green upperparts.
 They have a reduced olive green frontal tuft.